-The alligator found in NYC was not the first.
-Here are other urban gators
+The Prospect Park Gator Was Not the First.
+Here Are Other Urban Gators.

 “He had a rifle on him and basically shoved the thing in the alligator’s mouth and pulled the trigger,” Miscione said.
 According to the Long-Island Star, which recorded the incident, the alligator was later displayed in a collection in Manhattan.

 Over the years, alligators have also been spotted sunbathing in a park in Queens, behind an apartment building and in a backyard in Brooklyn.
 A 3-foot alligator even tried his luck crossing the street during evening rush hour in Manhattan in 2015.
+In a famous incident two decades ago, city officials spent days tracking the movements of what was believed to be an alligator spotted in Central Park’s Harlem Meer, in the northeast corner of the park.

+Nearly two dozen people reported seeing it: It was sunning itself, they said, and peering out of the water.
+An expert alligator wrangler was sent by a publicity firm from Florida to capture it.

+When the nearly 2-foot reptile was caught days later, it was discovered to be a spectacled caiman, a species of crocodile native to Central and South America.

-How alligators get to the city
+How Alligators Get to the City

 “You can’t buy them in New York City,” Hansen said.
 The pandemic may have led to a decrease in the animals because travel was more restricted, she added.